 - In Stitch!
-The Movie after Pleakly and Cobra Bubbles meet Dr. Hamsterviel for the first time while he's holding Jumba prisoner, Pleakly has this reaction after having only heard his voice throughout the movie, "He sounded a lot bigger over the phone."
+The Movie, after Pleakley and Cobra Bubbles meet Dr. Hämsterviel for the first time while he's holding Jumba prisoner, Pleakley has this reaction after having only heard his voice throughout the movie, "He sounded a lot bigger over the phone."

 - Planes: Fire & Rescue: When Lil' Dipper first meets Dusty Crophopper, she claims that Dusty is shorter than she expected.